electricbookworks/electric-book-gui/docs/_developers/build.md

    This will create a binary in `bin/electricbookworks`.

-2. Make a copy of `./electricbook.yml` to `./electricbook-0.yml` and configure the following parameters:
+2. Make a copy of `./electricbook.yml` to `./electricbook-0.yml` and configure the parameters as needed.
+You must set the Client ID and Client Secret of your own [GitHub OAuth application](https://github.com/settings/developers):

    ```
    github: